 In 2020, VanMoof launched an ad promoting the launch of their new generation of smart e-bikes, the VanMoof S3 & X3.
-Not only are these bikes some of the most high-end products of their kind, they are also the most affordable.
-In the ad, scenes of traffic jams, crashes and pollution are reflected on the surface of a car.
+Not only are these bikes some of the most high-end products of their kind, but they are also the most affordable.
+In the ad, scenes of traffic jams, crashes, and pollution are reflected on the surface of a car.
 The text reads “Time to ride the future”, as a car melts and the S3 model is shown.

 Once launched, the ad was banned in France for casting a negative light on the car industry.
 The commercial was rejected by France’s regulatory authority because it “creates a climate of anxiety”.
 VanMoof responded to this decision in their newsroom, claiming their goal is to inspire people to rethink the way they move.